 When I am finished the new accounts and their amounts will look like the screen shot above.

 I need to set up two more Fixed Asset Type subaccounts and those would be one for the asset’s Cost and the other for Accum.
-Amort. (accumulated amortization).
+Deprec. (accumulated depreciation).
 The 7,112.20 that was paid for the new computers, is reflected in the Cost subaccount.

 When I am finished the new accounts and their amounts will look like the screen shot above.
-Now to recognize the accumulated amortization (Balance Sheet) and the amortization expense (Profit & Loss).
+Now to recognize the accumulated depreciation (Balance Sheet) and the depreciation expense (Profit & Loss).

 Now it’s time for me to set up the general journal and memorize it.